 Water conservation and awareness have always been areas of concern for the Porterville community.
 Less than normal rainfall and runoff makes efforts to promote water conservation a high priority.
 In addition to the benefits of conserving water as a limited natural resource, additional benefits accrue to the community in the form of a reduced impact on the Wastewater Treatment Plant and a reduction in energy costs when water supplies are conserved.

 It is vitally important that the Water Conservation Plan be a joint partnership between the City and the General Public in order to achieve optimal effect.
-The Plan has been developed in three phases with each phase defined in terms of the available water supply:
+The Plan has been developed in four phases with each phase defined in terms of the available water supply:

 - Phase I : Applies during periods when a normal water supply is available.